rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 The first example deletes the `features.txt` file in the vulture directory, and it throws a `NoSuchFileException` if the file or directory does not exist.
 The second example deletes the `pigeon` directory assuming it is empty.
 If the `pigeon` directory does not exist, then the second line will not throw an exception.

-### Reading and Writing File Data with `newBufferedReader()` and `newBufferedWriter()`
+### Reading and writing file data with `newBufferedReader()` and `newBufferedWriter()`

 The NIO.2 API includes methods for reading and writing file contents using java.io streams.

 The first method, `Files.newBufferedReader(Path,Charset)`, reads the file specified at the `Path` location using a `java.io.BufferedReader` object.
 It also requires a `Charset` value to determine what character encoding to use to read the file (characters can be encoded in bytes in a variety of ways).
-It may also be useful to know that `Charset.defaultCharset()` can be used to get the default Charset for the JVM.
+It may also be useful to know that `Charset.defaultCharset()` can be used to get the default `Charset` for the JVM.

 ````
 Path path = Paths.get("/animals/gopher.txt");